SysCompass/compass/_includes/userguides/step3.md

 <h2 id="step-three">Step 3 - Compass-Web</h2>

-The booting process for “compass” may take a few minutes.
-Once it is ready, open a browser and type in [http://33.33.33.10](http://33.33.33.10) in the address bar.
+The booting process for "Compass" may take a few minutes.
+Once it is ready, open a browser and type in [http://33.33.33.20](http://33.33.33.20) in the address bar.

 If you are unable to get to the page shown below, you may refer to <a href="#appendix2">Appendix II</a> for guidance.